moirahartigan/the-lady-goldsmith/README.md

 There are four types of toasts that are displayed to the user when specific actions happen.
 This keeps the user informed about what is happening when it happens.
 The toasts are:

 + Success
-   + When a user sucessfuly signs in/signs out
+   + When a user sucessfully signs in/signs out
    + When a user adds a product to a bag
-   + When the user adds a product to their wishlist
+   + When the user adds a product to their Wishlist
    + When an admin adds/edits items
 + Info
    + When a user is viewing previous order details
 + Warning
    + Stripe key not found
 + Error
-   + When a user is trying to access a page they are not autorized to
+   + When a user is trying to access a page they are not authorized to
    + When an admin's CRUD action fails

 *These are just a few examples*